 Privacy by Design and Default

 Privacy by design is an approach to projects that promote privacy and data protection compliance from the start.
-The DPO will be responsible for conducting Privacy Impact Assessments and ensuring that all IT projects commence with a Privacy Plan.
+The DPO will be responsible for conducting Privacy Impact Assessments as well as ensuring that all data protection applicable projects commence e.g. IT, commence with a Privacy Plan.

 When relevant, and when it does not have a negative impact on the data subject, privacy settings will be set to the most private by default.